eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Good programming skills and experience with deep learning frameworks (preferably Pytorch).
 	- Strong knowledge and experience of Python.
 	- Publications at top ML/Speech conferences is a big plus: NeurIPS, ICML, ICLR, Interspeech, ICASSP.
++ skill set for Speech Recognition Algorithm Engineer:
+	- Lead technology exploration and innovative research in speech recognition, propose innovative ideas and algorithms, and participate in key prototype and system design and implementation.
+	- Research and implement key technologies and core algorithms such as speech recognition, voiceprint recognition, speech synthesis, and wakeup.
+This includes acoustic model and language model optimization as well as decoder performance improvement.
+	- Explore customer requirements and make breakthroughs in key technologies to continuously improve competitiveness of HUAWEI CLOUD speech recognition technologies and solutions.
+	- Ability to independently study speech recognition algorithms and develop a speech recognition engine
+	- Proven research background in signal processing, acoustic modeling, language modeling, and deep learning
+	- At least one paper published in ***Interspeech, ICASSP***, or related conference preferred
 + skill set:
 	- This is an opportunity to join the innovation division of EON, a leader in the healthcare patient management space, and expand our Computational Linguistics and Machine Learning capabilities.
 You will work with our Data Science, Engineering and Product teams to develop product features based on Computational Linguistics and Machine Learning technologies, ensuring that these new features address customer needs.
 	- You have a proven track record of creating CL models to extract information from unstructured texts, using advanced statistical methods to understand model results, and developing software to support these processes.
 You have a strong mathematical and statistics background, with the ability to understand algorithms and methods from a mathematical and intuitive viewpoint.
 In addition, you have a keen sense of ownership, resilience, and drive; like dynamic projects and enjoy being challenged; are comfortable in evolving requirements and occasional uncertainty, and enjoy making a difference in people’s lives.